kcampbell99/English-350-Blogs/_posts/2021-12-7-FinalBlog.md

 from a preconceived list for the first review because I had no idea where to find a qualified DH project.

 By the time the second review came around, I felt confident enough to find a project that wasn’t too big or too small to critique.
-Writing my reviews I felt bad because I know the time and effort individuals took in creating each DH project.
+While writing my reviews I felt bad because I know the time and effort individuals took in creating each DH project.
 It made me realize that critiques are actually beneficial because it does point of flaws but those flaws can be improved on.
 Additionally, writing about the positive aspects of the projects in each review allowed for strengths to be highlighted.